 The concept of Waterfall is to create a systematic schedule of tasks according to the estimated time, then distribute these tasks and implement.

-Waterfall is the best variant for your business if:
+Waterfall software development is the best variant for your business if:

 - You follow a strict sequence of task, clear and precise workflow scheme;